DEFINE “I” YOURSELF

 Research in youth.

-2. Identifying the neural architecture of enhanced executive functioning found in individuals with elevated callous-unemotional (CU) traits.
+4. Examining the neural mechanisms that gives rise to enhanced executive functioning found in some youth with elevated callous-unemotional (CU) traits.

 Research in adults.